Names of Myanmar: Burmese names

-In the Myanmar language, Burma is known as Myanmar Pyi (မြန်မာပြည်).
-Myanmar Pyi is the written, literary name of the country, while Bama is the spoken name of the country.
-Burmese, like Javanese and other languages of Southeast Asia, has different levels of register, with sharp differences between literary and spoken language.

-Both names derive ultimately from the endonym of the largest ethnic group in Burma, the Burmans, also known as Bama or Mranma in the spoken register and in the literary register, respectively.
+In the Burmese language, Burma is officially known as Myanmar Pyi (မြန်မာပြည်), but also interchangeably used with Bamar Pyi (ဗမာပြည်).
+Myanmar is the written, literary name of the country, while Bama is the spoken name of the country.
+Burmese, like Javanese and other languages of Southeast Asia, has different linguistic registers, with sharp differences between literary and colloquial registers.
+Both names derive ultimately from the endonym of the country's largest ethnic group, the Burmans (also known as the Bamars), also known as Bama or Mranma in the spoken and literary registers, respectively.
 As such, some groups—particularly non-Burmans minorities—consider these names to be exclusionary.